klab-aizu/EnsembleSTDP/README.md

 ### Training or testing multiple sub-models at once
-There is a supplimental shell script to run the training, testing and merging on a series of command line arguments.
+There is a supplemental shell script to run the training, testing, and merging on a series of command line arguments.
 For example, to train the following 5 sub-models at once,
 * model_1_100_neurons_0_to_6000 (model 1 with 100 neurons trained from 0 to 6000 images)
 * model_2_100_neurons_6000_to_12000
 * model_3_100_neurons_12000_to_18000